KelsierLuthadel/meta-books/README.md

 ## Encryption
-The recommended approach to storing sensitive data is by using encryption at rest.
+The recommended approach to storing sensitive bookData is by using encryption at rest.

 ### Encrypting passwords in a configuration file
 When a class defines a password field as `@Encrypted`, the associated yaml field can be used to either store the password